-The holy month of Ramadan is a special occasion to savour delicious traditional sweets of the Arab world.
-Sweets not just tend to your sweet tooth, but also provide energy and calories to sustain the body while fasting during Ramadan.
-Traditional sweets of the Arab world have been refined through the ages to reach their current form.
+The holy month of Ramadan is a special occasion to savour the delicious, traditional sweets of the Arab world.
+Sweets don't just pamper your sweet tooth, but also provide energy and calories to sustain the body while fasting during Ramadan.
+The traditional Emirati desserts have been refined through the ages to reach their current form.
 Considering that all of us will be fasting in lockdown this year, we definitely deserve some post-meal treat in the form of the best traditional Arabic desserts!
-So here's a list of 10 wonderful UAE traditional sweets that you must definitely incorporate in your Suhoor and Iftar!
+So here's a list of 10 wonderful UAE traditional sweets that you should include in your Suhoor and Iftar meals, this Ramadan 2020.

-Ramadan is the best time have some Luqaimat (meaning "bite-sized" in Arabic), a delicious dumpling made of flour, sugar, starch, cardamom powder and dry yeast, rolled in date syrup and sprinkled with date molasses and/ or sesame seeds.
+Ramadan is the best time have some Luqaimat (meaning "bite-sized" in Arabic), a delicious dumpling made of flour, sugar, starch, saffron, cardamom powder and dry yeast, rolled in date syrup and sprinkled with date molasses and/ or sesame seeds.
 These fried temptations are part of the traditional Iftar table and a traditional Emirati sweet that you most definitely should eat during Ramadan.

 Assidat al-Boubar (more commonly known as Aseeda) one of the traditional sweets from Dubai, is served widely during Ramadan and Eid and the best option for those who don't want an overtly sweet dessert.
-This luscious pumpkin porridge is cooked with milk, sugar, almond flour, butter, rose water, ground cardamom, almonds, raisins, and clarified butter, making it one of the best Emirati sweets.
+This luscious pumpkin porridge is mildly sweet and cooked with milk, sugar, almond flour, butter, rose water, ground cardamom, almonds, raisins, and clarified butter, making it one of the best Emirati sweets.

 3. QatayefA plate of this special Arabic sweet is a must at every iftar and suhoor table!
 Qatayef is a pancake-like dough that can be filled with pistachios and sugar mixture; many use Ashta (cream with rose water) or even Akkawi (sweetened cheese) as fillings.
 Before serving, the preparation is fried and dipped in sugar syrup - a sweet Ramadan indeed!